Willson Contreras Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Willson Contreras (.500 on-base percentage in past 10 games, 137 points above season-long percentage), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.447 on-base percentage in past 10 games, 102 points above season-long percentage), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Mariners.
+In his last game he had a hitless performance (0-for-4) against the Giants.

 Willson Contreras Game Info & Props vs. the Giants